JustEnoughLinuxOS/distribution/README.md

 ## Network Access
 * The username for ssh and samba access is "root".
 The root password is generated during every boot, it can be found in the Network Settings menu.

+## Credits
+Like any Linux distribution, this project is not the work of one person.
+It is the work of many persons all over the world who have developed the open source bits without which this project could not exist.
+Special thanks to 351ELEC, EmuELEC, CoreELEC, LibreELEC, Anbernic, and developers across the ARM handheld community.

 ## Frequently Asked Questions
 * Does JELOS offer any support?
   * No. JELOS is something that I develop for fun, it is provided as-is.
 If you require a distribution with support, I recommend you choose a community supported distribution instead.